Questions about when V2T can be used

 - It is important to make sure that the concrete deck is air tight.
 Installers need to make sure that there are not any openings in the deck that could compromise the air seal from underneath.

-- Bare wood and metal decks are more challenging because they not inherently air-tight.
+- Bare wood and metal decks are more challenging because they are not inherently airtight.
 In order to achieve a proper air seal, an air/vapor barrier must be included in assembly.

 - Hip roof systems are not suitable for the vent application because of the slope.
 Modifications would be necessary in the mounting process to take advantage of the wind.